 Emergency Preparedness

-Between May and July 2018, each household is being given a red booklet titled “Charbonneau Country Club Emergency Preparedness Plan,” in which you will find information about readiness planning for your own home.
-In addition, there are specific, CHOA related materials included in the CCC packet for your reference and detailed below.
+All residents should have a red booklet titled “Charbonneau Country Club Emergency Preparedness Plan,” in which you will find information about readiness planning for your own home.
+In addition, there are specific CHOA related materials included in the CCC packet for your reference.

-After July 2018, the red booklets are being distributed to new residents where the materials had not been left in the home by the previous resident.
-If you do not have this red booklet about emergency preparedness in your home, contact our CHOA New Resident Liaison, Janet McGarrigle, 503-720-2480 or janmcboone@comcast.net.
+The red booklets are being distributed to new residents in their welcome meeting or they have been left behind by the previous owner.
+If you do not have this red booklet about emergency preparedness in your home, contact our CHOA New Resident Liaison, Mary Fieweger at 503-519-4388 or maryfieweger4@gmail.com

 CHOA Disaster Plan — Core Principle: “Shelter in Place”